f5devcentral/f5-automation-labs/docs/class1/module4/lab3.rst

    GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>

 #.
-Logon on BIG-IQ as **david**, go to Application tab and check the application is displayed and analytics are showing.
+Logon to BIG-IQ as **david**, go to the Application tab and check that the application is displayed and analytics are showing.

 |lab-3-2|